TidyMaze/uTTT/README.md

 # uTTT
-ultimate tic tac toe from codingame
+This is an AI to play ultimate tic tac toe in codingame platform.
+It uses a montecarlo algorithm to simulate many games (like, a LOT).
+Ranked in top 10% worldwide.